 - A 12G cup is the same size cup as a 20DD

 - An 8J cup is equal to a 14GG.

-If you have been wearing a 12DD and we fit you into an 8F, this does not mean your bust size is bigger, it simply means you have been wearing a band that is far too big for your frame.
-But sometimes all a woman can see is that letter ‘F’ and for her that stands for freak, but we see ‘F’ for fabulous.
+If you have been wearing a 12DD and we fit you into an 8F, it doesn’t mean your bust size is bigger.
+It simply means you have been wearing a band that is far too big for your frame.
+But sometimes all a woman can see is that letter ‘F’ and for her that stands for freak… but we see ‘F’ for fabulous.
 Still confused?
-Ask us a question.
+Ask us a question by commenting below.

 Note: This post was originally published in June 2011 and has been updated with the latest information in January 2018.